• Skip to primary navigation

 Not just a side dish!
 Try it on toast with butter or hummus.

-Easy Shiitake Mushroom Recipe FAQ
+Easy Pan Fried Shiitake Mushroom Recipe FAQ

 Can you eat Shiitake Mushrooms stems?